anderwhite/GG469/README.md

 ![NHS_Features](/imgs/NHS_Features.jpg "NHS Features")

-**Formatting Layer for Leaflet** - The final portion of work done in QGIs was to optimize for decimation, in this case interactive web mapping using leaflet.js {Leaflet Website](https://leafletjs.com/SlavaUkraini/).
+**Formatting Layer for Leaflet** - The final portion of work done in QGIs was to optimize for decimation, in this case interactive web mapping using leaflet.js [Leaflet Website](https://leafletjs.com/SlavaUkraini/).

 ## Difficulties
 Missing data in upper stream human error